HadrienG2/code-that-counts/src/simd-narrowing.md

 ## Reaching peak asymptotic throughput

-As outlined above, we want to have a cascading accumulation design where we increment a SIMD vector of 8-bit integers that spill into a SIMD vector of 16-bit integers when full, and those SIMD vectors of 16-bit integers in turn spill into scalar 64-bit integers as they did before.
+As outlined above, we want to have a cascading accumulation design where we increment SIMD vectors of 8-bit integers that spill into SIMD vectors of 16-bit integers when full, and those SIMD vectors of 16-bit integers in turn spill into scalar 64-bit integers as they did before.